Omar-algassim/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Title: Navigating the Digital Highway: A Comprehensive Journey of a Web Request Have you ever stopped to consider the intricate journey that unfolds behind the scenes when you type a URL into your browser and press Enter?
+Let's embark on a fascinating exploration of the underlying technologies and infrastructure that power this seemingly simple action, using the example of typing "https://www.google.com" into your browser's address bar.
+DNS Request: The journey begins with a Domain Name System (DNS) request.
+Your browser sends a query to a DNS server to translate the human-readable domain name "www.google.com" into an IP address.
+This translation is essential for locating the target server on the internet.
+TCP/IP: Armed with the IP address obtained from the DNS resolution, your browser initiates a connection using the Transmission Control Protocol/Internet Protocol (TCP/IP) suite.
+TCP ensures reliable communication by breaking data into packets, while IP handles addressing and routing to ensure the packets reach their destination.
+Firewall: As the connection is established, it may encounter a firewall—a security measure designed to monitor and control incoming and outgoing network traffic.
+The firewall inspects the packets to enforce security policies and protect against unauthorized access or malicious activity.
+HTTPS/SSL: For secure websites like Google, the connection is secured using the Hypertext Transfer Protocol Secure (HTTPS) protocol, which encrypts data transmission.
+This encryption is made possible through Secure Sockets Layer (SSL) or Transport Layer Security (TLS), ensuring that sensitive information remains confidential during transit.
+Load-Balancer: In the case of high-traffic websites like Google, incoming requests may be distributed across multiple servers to maintain performance and reliability.
+A load balancer sits between the client and the server farm, distributing incoming requests evenly to optimize resource utilization and prevent server overload.
+Web Server: Once the request reaches the appropriate server, typically a web server like Apache, Nginx, or Microsoft IIS, it is processed accordingly.
+The web server retrieves the requested resources, such as HTML, CSS, and JavaScript files, and prepares them for delivery to the client.
+Application Server: In some cases, dynamic content or application logic may be required to generate the response.
+An application server, such as Node.js, Django, or Tomcat, processes the request, executes any necessary code, and generates the dynamic content to be returned to the client.
+Database: For websites that rely on data retrieval or storage, such as search engines or e-commerce platforms, a database plays a crucial role.
+The application server communicates with the database server, retrieving or storing information as needed to fulfill the request.
+Sending the Response: With the necessary resources assembled, the server sends an HTTP response back to the client, containing the requested content along with any additional instructions or metadata.
+Rendering the Webpage: Finally, your browser receives the response and begins to render the webpage.
+It parses the HTML, applies stylesheets (CSS), executes scripts (JavaScript), and renders any multimedia elements, culminating in the familiar webpage appearing on your screen.
+From the initial DNS lookup to the final rendering of the webpage, each step in the journey of a web request involves a sophisticated interplay of technologies and infrastructure components.
+Understanding this process offers a glimpse into the complexity and ingenuity that underpin the seamless experience of browsing the internet.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode